Ichiro Suzuki: Endorsements

 Over the course of his career, Suzuki has endorsed numerous Japanese brands, although he was more reluctant to enter endorsement deals with American companies.
 According to Forbes, at one point in his career, Suzuki earned roughly $7 million annually from endorsements, most of which came from Japanese companies.

 He was the face of Kirin Brewery, a Japanese beer brand.
-He has endorsed Japanese brands such as sporting goods company Mizuno Corporation, Nikko Cordial, NTT Communications, Asics, JXTG Nippon Oil & Energy.
-Suzuki also endorsed Yunker energy drink on behalf of Sato Pharmaceutical and Oakley sunglasses.
+He has endorsed Japanese brands such as sporting goods company Mizuno Corporation, Nikko Cordial, NTT Communications, Asics, and ENEOS.
+Suzuki also endorsed Yunker energy drink, on behalf of Sato Pharmaceutical, and Oakley sunglasses.

 In 2001, Suzuki had deals with the Cutter & Buck, Upper Deck trading cards, and sporting goods company Majestic Athletic.

 Suzuki's agent Tony Attanasio stated that Suzuki had rejected around $40 million in endorsements due to him being "very selective when it comes to putting his name out in the public."